Qeole/Enlight/README.md

 ## Supporting more languages

 The highlight.js minimal script included in this module provides support for 22 languages, while the project theoretically offers support for up to 92 languages.
 I had to restrict it because of Mozilla add-on platform review policy.
 To get support for more languages, you can use one of the two following methods:
 * Use branch `all_languages` of this repository − it contains a binary `xpi` file not approved by Mozilla, but containing support for all languages.
+NOTE: `all_languages` branch was not verified by Mozilla, so you are _not_ expected to do this unless you trust me for not altering code from highlight.js, or you verified by yourself.
 * Add support yourself by reproducing following steps:
   1. download an archive containing all languages you want from https://highlightjs.org/download;
   2. extract the archive;